mllg/checkmate/README.md

   assertFile(logfile)
   assertFlag(touch)
   keep = asInt(keep, lower = 0L)

   ....
 }

 ```
-The last line not only does the assertion for the integer "keep", it also auto-converts numeric-coded ints to the actual integer data type
+The last line not only does the assertion for the integer "keep", it also auto-converts numeric-coded integers to the actual integer data type
-of R, so 1 becomes 1L.
+of R, so `1` becomes `1L`.

 Here is what happens if you perform wrong inputs: